kool-engine/kool/README.md

 ## Usage

-If you are adventurous, you can use kool as a library in your own (multiplatform-) projects.
+You can use kool as a library in your own (multiplatform-) projects.
 The library is published on maven central, and there is a separate repo containing a minimal template project to get you started:

 [https://github.com/kool-engine/kool-templates](https://github.com/kool-engine/kool-templates)

+Make sure to use kool version `0.17.0-SNAPSHOT` if you want to use the Vulkan backend.

 The demos mentioned above and examples shown below should give you a rough idea on how to do stuff (documentation is still a bit of a weak spot).